factopolis/factopolis/content/claims/mosul-campaign-expected-to-take-one-week/_index.md

 ---
-title: Mosul Campaign Expected to Take One Week
+title: Mosul campaign expected to take one week
 summary: The campaign was expected to take months.
 checks:
   - checker: new-york-times